 - Resources from JHU's CTL on making PDFs and MS Office documents accessible

 Consider conducting a pre-semester or early-semester survey to help you finalize your course preparations.
-This can help you identify and accomodate unique concerns or barriers students are facing.
+This can help you identify and accommodate unique concerns or barriers students are facing.
 It can also help you build community and communicate to students that you are committed to their success.

-Students may have concerns taking courses online.
+Students may have concerns about taking courses online.
 Consider sharing these tips to help students prepare for taking an online course in your Blackboard site or via email as the semester begins.

 Recommended Tools to Consider

 - Sharing content and facilitating communication with students

 - Hosting for recorded lectures and video content

 - Video conferencing, presentations, and webinars